Skip to content

 Note

-We recommend unplugging unnecessary peripherals such as monitors during the test as they can cause latency spikes.
-We conducted our tests over an SSH connection inside a tmux session.
+We recommend unplugging peripherals such as monitors during the test as they can cause latency spikes.
+We performed our tests over SSH in a tmux session.

 Arm setup